7 Movies Featuring Nurse Characters

 Rotten Tomatoes Score: No Score

-Nurse Ratched is undeniably the most evil nurse ever portrayed in film.
+Nurse Ratched is undeniably the evilest nurse ever portrayed in a film.
 She is the head nurse at a mental institution where she exercises complete power over patients’ lives.

 Some compare the running of the mental institution to that of a police state.
 While it is noted that she never actually raises her voice, her disgust for the patients can be seen in every look and movement.